Great things happen when Holy Cross and Notre Dame join forces

 All admitted Holy Cross students who indicated an interest in the Driscoll Scholars Program (and submitted their application on or before February 15) and all Notre Dame applicants whose intended majors are included in the Program are eligible for consideration.

-A committee comprised of members of Holy Cross and Notre Dame Admissions, and the Colleges of Engineering and Arts and Letters, select students based on several factors, including:
+A committee comprised of members of Holy Cross and Notre Dame Admissions Offices and the Colleges of Engineering, Arts and Letters, and Science select students based on several factors, including:

 - Classroom preparedness